Conditions of Carriage

 We welcome wheelchair users and have a lift and wheelchair space in all of our vehicles.
 The lifts will support wheelchairs with a seated passenger up to a total combined weight of 300kg.
 The maximum dimensions are 1200mm (length) x 700mm (width) x 1350mm (height).

 We encourage everyone to book online and wheelchair spaces can be booked as part of this process.
-You are able to book a wheelchair space any time up until the vehicle is leaving and our website will provide real time information on whether it is available.
+There's no additional cut-off time for a wheelchair booking and our website will provide real time information on whether there is space.
 You can also buy a ticket onboard, subject to availability.

 If you use a wheelchair or lightweight mobility scooter and are able to climb a few steps on to the vehicle then we can store your mobility device in the hold.
 Drivers will do their best to help you to your seat in this situation.
 Wheelchairs or lightweight mobility scooters must weigh no more than 20kg or be capable of being dismantled into parts that weigh less than 20kg each.
 We are not responsible for dismantling or erecting your mobility device but a driver will do their best to assist you.